ideati/challenges/Machine learning/A*/README.md

 ## Objective
 Implement the A* algorithm to obtain the shortest path in the graph defined by map.json.
 The simpler implementation wins.

+A valid entry is any program, compiled or interpreted and able to run on a Raspberry Pi 3, as the platform of choice to profile the solution.
+Use any programming language, library or tool.
+You don't need to have a RPi, it will be used just to determine the speed with respect to the reference implementation and assign the prize.

 ## License
 Each author retains the rights to his/her code, but each entry shall have a OSI approved license in order to be considered for participation.